DerisO22/FieldStats/ReadMe.md

 ### Backend

 - Navigate to the backend folder and install required dependencies using `npm i`
 - Copy `.env.example` to a new file  `.env`.
-Then fill in the values for each variable
+Then fill in the values for each variable based on how you set up pgAdmin
 - (If you want to generate new sample data): run `node /database/generate_sample_data.js`.
 Check out `sample_data.sql` to see new changes
 - Run `node server.js`
+- If it doesn't automatically open the page in a browser, open the link vite provides through terminal

 ### Frontend